 CONTENTS 074 HAPPINESS NEXT

 HAPPINESS: the level of enthusiasm for the vicissitudes of one's life

-Thruout life the happiness indicator worm of an individual fluctuates up and down between the flowers and the mire as it blindly ingests its current diet of unpredictable circumstances.
+Thruout life, the happiness indicator worm of an individual fluctuates up and down between the flowers and the mire as it blindly ingests its current diet of unpredictable circumstances.
 Individuals find themselves enmeshed in situations over which they have little or no control.
-They inherit abnormal physical attributes or are exposed to poverty or war.
-They imbue personal factors like health, fame and sexual fulfillment with widely variable levels of importance.
-Happiness is a very personal matter and no two worms will ever follow the same path thru time.
+They inherit abnormal physical attributes, are exposed to poverty, suffer natural disasters, are embroiled in war or win the lottery.
+They imbue personal factors like health, fame and sexual fulfilment with widely variable levels of importance.
+Happiness is a very personal matter and no two worms will ever follow the same path thru time's garden.

+CONTENTS 074 HAPPINESS NEXT